AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-notices-and-recommendations.md

 For contact and custom entity synchronization, this integration treats **Microsoft Dynamics 365 as the source of truth**.
 Any changes to synchronized attributes should be done in Dynamics 365 and not in Adobe Campaign Standard).
 If changes are made in Campaign, they can eventually get overwritten in Campaign during synchronization, as synchronization is in one direction.

 The integration can be optionally configured to issue profile delete calls to Campaign when a contact is deleted in Dynamics 365 to help maintain data integrity.
 However, a profile delete is different than a privacy delete.
 A privacy delete in Campaign will remove the Campaign profile record and associated log entries; whereas, a regular profile delete will only delete the Campaign profile record, leaving remnants behind in Campaign logs.
 If the profile delete feature is enabled in the integration, additional steps will need to be followed to properly process data subject privacy requests.
-Refer to the steps in the [section below](#manage-privacy-requests).
+Refer to the steps in the [Privacy section below](#manage-privacy-requests).

 ## Privacy{#acs-msdyn-manage-privacy}